theartemmaps1/EarShotOpenAL/README.md

 These work by priority, so if for example riots are happening, only those sounds will play, if you're in a zone, those will play.
 Next ambience sound will begin after some time after previous one ended.
+They choose a random far away position relative to the camera, and play.

 The "gunfire" subfolder specifies the LS gunshots ambience FX.
 It can have another folder in it with the name of the gun that it uses the sounds of to play.